 Severance Benefits.
 Messrs.
-Cunfer, Kraft, and Parker and Mses.
-Hunsberger and Zink are participants in The Simply Good Foods Company Executive Severance Compensation Plan (the "Severance Plan").
-Under the Severance Plan and applicable participant agreement, the NEOs are entitled to receive a severance amount equal to 1.5 times the sum of (a) the NEO's annual base salary, (b) the NEO's target annual cash incentive award amount, and (c) the cost of eighteen months of COBRA coverage for the NEO, if their employment with the Company is terminated without "Cause" (as defined in the Severance Plan) or the NEO resigns from the Company for "Good Reason" (as defined in the Severance Plan) (each a "Qualifying Termination").
+Tanner, Mara, and Kraft and Mses.
+Short and Zink are participants in The Simply Good Foods Company Executive Severance Compensation Plan (the "Severance Plan").
+Under the Severance Plan and applicable participant agreement, Mr. Tanner is entitled to receive a severance in the amount equal to 2.0 times and the remaining NEOs (other than Mr. Scalzo) are entitled to receive a severance amount equal to 1.5 times the sum of (a) the NEO's annual base salary, (b) the NEO's target annual cash incentive award amount, and (c) the cost of eighteen months of COBRA coverage for the NEO, if their employment with the Company is terminated without "Cause" (as defined in the Severance Plan) or the NEO resigns from the Company for "Good Reason" (as defined in the Severance Plan) (each a "Qualifying Termination").
 Any severance amount that any NEO will be entitled to receive under the Severance Plan would be payable in 18 equal monthly installments.